-Healthy veggie options include: lettuce, spinach, corn, carrots, broccoli, kale, and chard.
+Healthy veggie options include lettuce, spinach, corn, carrots, broccoli, kale, and chard.
 The darker the leaf, the healthier it is!
-Lettuce and celery on the other hand do not contain many nutrients.
+Lettuce and celery, on the other hand, do not contain many nutrients.
 Healthy fruit options: pineapples, mangoes, melons, bananas, tangerines, apples, and coconuts.
 An FAQ below will have a larger list of edible fruits.

 Remember, purchasing organic options is crucial.
 The high content of herbicides and pesticides in non-organic produce are high enough to harm and perhaps even kill cockatoos.
 Seeds containing cyanide must be taken out, apples, peaches, and cherries contain cyanide

 About 10% of a feathered friend’s diet should be in fruits and 50% in vegetables.
 If your cockatoos begin to have watery stools after eating fruit, this is because of the sugar.
-High sugar contents will affect appetites and moods, serve sparingly!
+High sugar content will affect appetites and moods, serve sparingly!

 The enzymes, vitamins, proteins (amino acids), and other nutrients contained in veggies and fruits cannot be replaced by synthetically made foods, but are provided by fresh and raw foods.